Bordeaux & Dordogne

 9. What are the signature dishes of southwest France?

-Expect duck confit, foie gras, truffles, cassoulet, and canelés — rich, soulful flavors that pair perfectly with Bordeaux wines.
+Expect duck confit, foie gras, truffles, cassoulet, and canelés — rich, soulful flavors that pair beautifully with Bordeaux wines.

 10. How many prehistoric caves with cave art are there in the Dordogne?